uku/Unblock-Youku/README.md

 We are using [WebTranslateIt](https://webtranslateit.com/en/projects/4902-Unblock-Youku) to manage our translations.

-If you are interested in helping us translating some parts of the extension, or you want the extension to be available in additional languages(s), [please make a request here](https://webtranslateit.com/en/projects/4902-Unblock-Youku/invitation_request).
+If you are interested in helping us translating some phrases, or you want the extension to be available in additional language(s), [please make a request here](https://webtranslateit.com/en/projects/4902-Unblock-Youku/invitation_request).
+Any help is appreciated.

 [![](https://webtranslateit.com/api/projects/5c5f1fc9841ce33c4e5ec608b59aeecc3bff1511/charts.png)](https://webtranslateit.com/en/projects/4902-Unblock-Youku)